SU1199/ramble/README.md

 ## Introduction

-This is a simple sunday project I build for transcribe.pro to let you record audio, transcribe it, and then magically turn it into mindmaps using GPT-3.5turbo to generate mermaid code.
+This is a simple weekend MVP I built for [transcribe.pro](https://transcribe.pro)  that lets you record audio, transcribe it, and then magically turn it into mindmaps using GPT-3.5-turbo to generate mermaid code.

 ## Features